standard-for-public-code/standard-for-public-code/criteria/require-review-of-contributions.md

 * Make sure writing and reviewing contributions to source, policy, documentation and tests are considered equally valuable.
 * Create a culture where all contributions are welcome and everyone is empowered to review them.
 * Make sure no contributor is ever alone in contributing to a codebase.
+* Create a mandate for developers to prioritize prompt review of contributions.

 ## Developers and designers: what you need to do